gkobeaga/cpsrksec/README.md

 CPSRKSEC
 =======

-This is a C library to use in Branch-and-Cut algorithms for cycle problems.
+This is a C library for Branch-and-Cut algorithms that deal with cycle problems.
 It provides shrinking strategies to simplify the support graph and exact separation algorithms for the subcycle elimination separation problem.

 A Cycle Problem (CP) is an optimization problem whose solution is a simple cycle.
-The most well-known CP is the Travelling Salesman Problem (TSP), whose solution is a Hamiltonian cycle.
-Other cycle problems are the so-called TSP with Profits, such us the Orienteering Problem (OP).
-The solutions of these problems are cycles not necessarily Hamiltonian.
-There are many problems that can be considered a CP.
+The Travelling Salesman Problem (TSP), whose solutions are Hamiltonian cycles, is the most well-known CP.
+Other cycle problems are the so-called TSP with Profits, such us the Orienteering Problem (OP), but there are many problems that can be considered a CP.

+This library has been developed to perform the experiments reported in the paper "[On Solving Cycle Problems with Branch-and-Cut: Extending Shrinking and Exact Subcycle Elimination Separation Algorithms](https://arxiv.org/pdf/2004.14574.pdf)" by G. Kobeaga, M. Merino and J.A Lozano.

 Instructions to build
 ---------------------